-- 1. Minimum GPA Raised to 2.30: Beginning with the high school graduating class of 2015, the minimum core GPA for incoming college freshmen has been raised from 2.00 to 2.30.
+- 1. Minimum GPA: The minimum core GPA for incoming college freshmen is 2.30.
 Student-athletes who graduate with a core GPA between 2.00 and 2.29 can still receive an athletic scholarship and practice with their teams, but cannot participate in game action as freshmen.
 A higher SAT/ACT sliding scale is expected to be released soon. - 2.
-10 Core Courses by Junior Year: Beginning with the graduating class of 2015, student-athletes will need to complete at least 10 of the 16 core course requirements by the end of their junioryear.
+10 Core Courses by Junior Year: Student-athletes will need to complete at least 10 of the 16 core course requirements by the end of their junior year.